RBVI/clusterMaker2/README.md

         - KMeansCluster/ModelUtil gets the attributes out! start off with node attribute first!
         - [Done] Selecting single attribute
         - Selecting multiple attributes (not for SimpleCluster)
+- Checking if ranking of clusters should be able to run ( SimpleCluster.isReady() )
+    1. Go through the algorithms in the clusterManager
+    2. Check if there exists results from the clustering
+        - If not, return false (DOOOH!)

 ## Refactor TODO's
 - Move the getAlgorithms from the SimpleClusterContext?
 SimpleCluster or corresponding TaskFactory's responsibility?